microsoft/AzureTrailblazerAcademy/month2/labs/lab_data/README.md

 1. To verify the copy worked as expected, open up your ADLS gen2 storage account and check to see your file was written as expected
 1. **Important:** In order to proceed with the next demo - click **Publish All** to deploy the pipeline to the factory

-💡 NOTE - At the end of this demo, if you are NOT going through any other demos - delete the resource group to reduce and mimize Azure spend.

 ## Step 6: Preparing Data Factory Environment